MarekSlenker/AlleleSorting/README.md

 Scripts depend on the following list of variables.
 You have to set them in the `Main.R` script.
 Please ensure they are set up correctly.
 * `samples_2x_File`: path to a species mapping file containing a list of **diploid** species and samples (see above).
 * `samples_4x_File`: path to a file containing a list of **tetraploid** samples, which alleles have to be sorted to homeologs (see above).
-* `Parent_A`: A one of a potential parent.
-Species name has to be included in `2xSamplesFile`.
-Can be represented by multiple samples.
+* `Parent_A`: one of a potential parent.
+Species name has to be included in `samples_2x_File`.
+Can be represented by multiple samples (individuals) as specified in the species mapping file.
 * `between_homeolog_distance`: two allele pairs are considered to be different homeologs inherited from different parents if the distance between this arrangement of alleles is `between_homeolog_distance`-shorter than the distance of any other possible arrangement.
 * `use_between_parents_distance` and `between_parents_distance`: can be used for more precise filtering.
 If `use_between_parents_distance=TRUE`, homeolog A has to be more than `between_parents_distance` closer to Parent_A than to homeolog B, to consider them as unequivocally sorted.

 * `treeDir`: path to a directory containing phylogenetic trees.
 * `seqDir`: path to a directory containing aligned sequences.
 * `patterns_exonsFile`, `patterns_genesFile`: An exon/gene list to process.
-* `if_bellow_treshold`: two options - "remove" or "mask", see above.
+* `if_below_treshold`: two options - "remove" or "mask", see above.
-* `ResDir`: a results dir for sorted sequences and log file.
+* `ResDir`: a results directory for sorted sequences and log file.
 * `logfile`: the log file, containing a treatment of each sample for each sequence.